lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-03-swift-parsers-introduction.markdown

 8. Don't let any external state effect the Parsing unless absolutely necessary.
 Really, don't.
 9. Seriously, don't even think about modifying external state.
 Being able to make a parser concurrent with the rest of the application makes everybody happy.
 10. It should be easy to Parse serialized data from a variety of sources into the parser.
 The data may come bundled with the Application, from a HTTP request, or a fixture in a Unit Test.
-11. Write Unit Tests for all of the boundary conditions, so we can be super-certain that our understanding of the serialisation format holds true in the implementation.
+11. Write Unit Tests for all of the boundary conditions, so we can be super-certain that our understanding of the serialization format holds true in the implementation.
 12. If our Unit Tests don't cover all of the possible conditions in the structure of the format and a new condition is discovered, write a test for to ensure as much of the information about the structure of the data has been captured as possible.
 13. Don't make the interface for pulling data out of the Serialization more expansive than necessary.
-If functionality is required that can be expressed in terms of more fundemental extraction functions, define it as a composition of the more fundemental functions.
+If functionality is required that can be expressed in terms of more fundamental extraction functions, define it as a composition of the more fundamental functions.

-This is not an exhastive list of requirements and it has already exhausted you and I. Admittedly, some of these requirements are true of Software Development generally, but it is always worth thinking about.
+This is not an exhaustive list of requirements and it has already exhausted you and I. Admittedly, some of these requirements are true of Software Development generally, but it is always worth thinking about.

 In Objective-C, Parsing can be a minefield of typing and branching.
 I don't think I'd be going out on a limb to say that it is one of the most fragile parts of most codebases.
 Because of its fragility, if an Objective-C Application has any Unit Tests whatsoever, the Parsing components will have the best coverage.
 This is a big driving force behind Libraries such as the brilliant [Mantle](https://github.com/mantle/mantle)

 Regardless of the awesomeness of an Objective-C library for parsing data, it won't ever be possible to inspect the expected type of the destination property in the Model at runtime and thereby avoid issues with Model Objects having values of the wrong type assigned[^typing-code-generation].
 Not only that but Objective-C doesn't fail-fast if an Object assigned an Object of a class differs from the expected class that the assignee Object expects[^dynamic-typing-assignment].
 This leads to explosions that occurs far away from the original erroneous assignment[^assertions-exceptions].

 However, it would appear that the situation is even worse for Swift.
-Without much in the way of metaprogramming or some runtime magic it looks like the process of parsing will be incredibly repetitive and labourious.
+Without much in the way of metaprogramming or some runtime magic it looks like the process of parsing will be incredibly repetitive and laborious.

 ### XML

-XML is an interesting serialisation format because it isn’t JSON.
+XML is an interesting serialization format because it isn’t JSON.
 It's a format that we like to chuckle about and deride because of the complexity, but the reality is there are many APIs that Applications need to connect to that use XML.
 I think that many of the problems that we have with parsing XML comes from the fact that the abstractions we use to extract data from XML aren't that great.
 Handling all of the failure points in Parsing is a hard task and that's why we want to automate it with metaprogramming and make it bulletproof with Unit Tests.

 XML is also format because there is a good amount of variety in the ways that we model an XML document and its content in API[^dom-sax].
 Typically JSON is just extracted into the native Array, Dictionary, String & Numeric types of the targeted programming language.
 XML grew in popularity at a time when system resources like available memory were at much more of a premium than they are today.
 Constraints like this tend to drive innovation in a few directions, which make the process of parsing a little bit more interesting that pulling values out of a language-native Dictionary object.